Ken Avery begins his 13th year as Gardener.

 Crowds of people in the Spring concerned him:

 “Finally, some of you might be interested in knowing that the spring (located in the bog just behind the Garden) has dried up just as it did last year.
 It had done this before but only after prolonged drought periods.
 Last year it dried up after a short dry spell and this year it did so before the drought started.
 I'm afraid our spring is gone.”
 [Ed.
-Note - his comment about ‘located in the bog just behind the Garden’ is somewhat misleading because based on his notes in 1975 where he sums up his experiences with the springs in the area, he has to be referring to the main spring outside the Garden, the Great Medicine Spring.]
+Note - his comment about ‘located in the bog just behind the Garden’ is somewhat misleading because based on his notes in 1975 where he sums up his experiences with the springs in the area, he has to be referring to the main spring outside the west Garden fence and down the hill - the Great Medicine Spring.
+The area around the spring is boggy but the spring outlet was on solid ground.]

 The new president of the Friends, Robert Dassett Jr. wrote about his background with the Garden.